connexcs/docs/docs/developers/pages/advance-field.md

 # Advance Field

+You can further modify your form with Advance Fields.<br>You can organise your data using Advanced Grid fields and DataTables.<br>You can create data with effective visual effects by using options like Graphs and Dialog.

 ## Data Table, Advanced Grid and Multi-Form

 <img src="/pages/cadatatable.png" alt="datatable" width="260"/><br><img src="/pages/cadvancedgrid.png" alt="advancedgrid" width="260"/><br><img src="/pages/camultiform.png" alt="multiform" width="260"/>